 Over the years I have spent a lot of time, effort and money keeping this site going because I believe that organic food is better for us, better for the environment and the only truly sustainable way to produce food.
-At times it has been lonely, especially in the beginning, as there are many very powerful corporations out there with huge vested interests in selling us more processed food.
 As the years rolled by more and more people have turned to organic food by growing their own or buying more from small shops and supermarkets.
 Now I think it is time for me to stop being so proactive and close down this site.
 That does not mean I am giving up the cause just that I want to do other things while I still have some energy.

 Thanks for all your support over the years and happy gardening!

 If you want to buy the site and/or the web address then please contact me at email@example.com

 You have heard all the hype about Monsanto wanting to ‘feed the world’ well here is the reality, they want to own the world by taking out patents on common vegetables.
 That means that every time you grew one of their patented veg you would pay them for the privilege.
 Too outlandish to be true?
 Definitely not, just look at their track record; they have prosecuted farmers for accidentally growing GM plants where the seed has been self propagated i.e. the wind has blown it onto their land.